 In this article, we will be introducing ZeroTwentyFifty’s approach to Open Source.
 The conversation will revolve around why ZeroTwentyFifty has chosen to build an Open Source solution to the PACT Pathfinder Data Exchange Protocol.
 This software, eponymously named ZeroTwentyFifty, allows for organisations to provision and deploy an out of the box solution to PACT Conformance.
-This development is supported by another ZeroTwentyFifty solution via the pathfinder_framework python library, which models the Pathfinder Framework Version 2, and enables organisations access to a drop-in library that can be used to interact with the core building blocks of the Pathfinder Framework.
+This development is supported by another ZeroTwentyFifty solution via the PACT Methodology Python Library, which models the Pathfinder Framework Version 2, and enables organisations access to a drop-in library that can be used to interact with the core building blocks of the PACT Methodology.

 The rest of this article will be dedicated to detailing our motivations, reasoning and providing some commentary for our thoughts.
 By the end of this article, ZeroTwentyFifty hopes to have provided the reader with solid arguments for why the future of emissions data exchange, and Carbon Transparency, will be heavily led by open source software.